Catalog: DESE

 Audience: Principals and assistant principals that have completed MLDS Emerging Year 1 and their mentors.

-Dates: 9/12/2024 to 2/27/2025
+Dates: 9/10/2025 to 2/26/2026

 The Missouri Leadership Development System provides training and support to building administrators through research-based learning experiences.
 The regional meetings provide practical knowledge, skills, along with networking opportunities for building administrators.
 The coaching labs provide hands-on, practical experiences for leaders to improve their skills in developing and growing teachers.
 The Missouri Leadership Development System (MLDS) is an important component to support the effort of all buildings.

-The Emerging Year 2 level is designed for second year principals and assistant principals.
+The MLDS 2 level is designed for second year principals and assistant principals.
 Principals will continue to be guided by their established mentors.
 Completion of Emerging Year 1 is a prerequisite for participation in Emerging Year 2 activities.
 Participation in both Year 1 and Year 2 completes DESE requirements for new administrator mentoring.

 Participants need only register one time to attend all sessions.
 Mentors are encouraged to register but will not be billed or charged for registration.